Everything We Know About the Off-Duty Cop Who Shot and Killed Her Black Neighbor

 What do we know happened on September 6?

 After she finished her shift on Thursday evening, Guyger, a four-year veteran of the Dallas Police Department, drove to South Side Flats apartment complex, where both she and Jean lived.
-That night, she entered Jean’s apartment and fired two bullets at him.
+Around 10 p.m. that night, she entered Jean’s apartment and fired two bullets at him.
 He died later at the hospital.
 Jean, who was unarmed, lived the floor above Guyger.

 (This isn’t the only shooting in which Guyger has been involved.
 Just last year, she shot a man in the stomach after he grabbed her Taser.)